TheSavageTeddy/TheSavageTeddy.github.io/content/posts/writeups-hackabit2023finals/index.md

 {{< image src="./img/box8.png" alt="" position="center" style="border-radius: 5px; width: 100%;" >}}

-Since the box is down as I'm writing this, the image is from someone else running `cat /root/flag.txt` which I had in my terminal history, where I captured their traffic with `tcpdump ` ;)
+Since the box is down as I'm writing this, the image is someone else running `cat /root/flag.txt` which I had in my terminal history, where I captured their traffic with `tcpdump` ;)

 Flag: `flag{bestow_the_crown}`